Tip #485: SMaC for Organizational Success

 SMaC states how you run your business on a daily basis to deliver the best results.

 What does a SMaC recipe look like for those of us who aren’t flying jets, insuring cars or developing medical devices?
 John Wooden, perhaps the greatest basketball coach of all time, started the first practice of every season of the UCLA team the same way.
 “We will begin by learning how to tie our shoes.”
-By teaching his star athletes the simple, methodical and consistent way to put on their socks and shoes, a remarkable number of injuries were avoided every year, allowing the team to be more consistent in what they wanted to do, which was win games.
+He taught his star athletes the simple, methodical and consistent way to put on their socks and shoes.
+As a result, they avoided a remarkable number of injuries every year.
+This allowed the team to be more consistent in what they wanted to do, which was win games.

 To help your organization develop your own SMaC, work through the following questions: